Subscribe here to get E-Mail updates about free events in Dublin into your Inbox.

 The counter here shows the current donation status.
 By the end of the month EUR 200 will be subtracted to pay the bills.
 If more money has been donated, the rest will be carried forward.
 If donations have stopped below the EUR 200, the missing amount will be carried over.

-This week the wonderful people who helped with a donation were Aisling, Aishling, Orlaith, Antonina and Damien.
+This week the wonderful people who helped with a donation were Keith, Mary, Katrina, Sine, Miriam and Shirley.
 Thanks a lot!
 Keeping the Dublin Event Guide going is quite low cost at just EUR 200 per month.
 Your help is needed to gather this money and your support is very much appreciated!
 All money will go to the cost for the Dublin Event Guide!

 With the above counter you know at all times where we stand and when donating is needed.
 Donations keep the Dublin Event Guide alive and all donors will also get some additional bonuses.